spacetelescope/jwst_reffiles/docs/install.rst

   mkrefs.py -vvv --cfgfile main_config_file.cfg example_readnoise_module /path/to/dark/files/*DARK*_uncal.fits /path/to/flatfield/files/NRCN815A-LIN-53650[5678]*uncal.fits

 To call in this way, make sure that `mkrefs.py` is in your PYTHONPATH.
 Otherwise, prepend `python /path/to/mkrefs/` to the call above.

 The `-vvv` flag sets the verbosity.
-More v's leads to more details printed to the screen. `example_readnoise_module` is the reference file creation script that you wish to run.
+More v's leads to more details printed to the screen.

+`example_readnoise_module` is the reference file creation script that you wish to run.
 You can create more than one reference file type by providing a comma-separated list of reference file creation scripts.

+You can provide as many input file lists as you need. *jwst_reffiles* combines the input file lists into a single list of files.
+It then examines each of the input files and determines what type of file it is (dark or flat. *jwst_reffiles* currently only supports these two file types.).